Zambia Railways: Zimbabwe and South Africa

 Via Victoria Falls Bridge the Zimbabwe rail network and the ports in Mozambique (Beira, Maputo) and the South African Railways of South Africa can be reached.
 The condition of the 100-year-old bridge restricts traffic.

 Up to the mid-1960s, passenger and sleeper services ran from Ndola to Bulawayo, Zimbabwe (then Rhodesia), connecting with a sleeper service to Cape Town and the Union Castle shipping line to Southampton, UK.
 This was the main travel route between south-central Africa and Europe before the Jet age.
 The journey from Ndola to Cape Town took five days.

 Ndola-Bulawayo passenger services ended when Zambia suspended all services across the Victoria Falls Bridge in response to Rhodesia's UDI crisis.
 Freight services were occasionally resumed up to the line re-opening in 1980, but successful passenger services have not resumed.

-Mozambique and Malawi
+Malawi and Mozambique

-A rail link to the Sena railway between Mozambique, Malawi and Zambia, allowing access to the port of Nacala, was first planned in 1982.
-On the Malawi side of the border, the line to Mchinji was finished in 1984, but a connection to Chipata in Zambia was only opened in 2010.
-This line remains idle because there are few facilities at Chipata.
+A rail link from eastern Zambia to the Sena railway between Malawi and Mozambique, allowing access to the port of Nacala, was first planned in 1982.
+On the Malawi side of the border, the line to Mchinji was finished in 1984, but a connection to Chipata in Zambia was only constructed in 2010.
+In 2013 the line was reported as idle because there are few facilities at Chipata.
+Freight services operated in 2014–2016 but have been idle since.